 Found collapsed, reduced GCS, left sided weakness and facial droop

 Loading Stack -

 0 images remaining

-Right frontal lobar haemorrhage involving cortex, subcortical white matter and periventricular white matter.
-There is subarachnoid but no intraventricular or subdural haemorrhage.
-The haematoma has multiple finger-like projections (see stack key images).
+Right frontal lobar hemorrhage involving cortex, subcortical white matter and periventricular white matter.
+There is subarachnoid but no intraventricular or subdural hemorrhage.
+The hematoma has multiple finger-like projections (see stack key images).

-Significant mass effect from the haematoma and perihaematomal oedema resulting in effacement of the frontal horn of the right lateral ventricle.
+Significant mass effect from the hematoma and perihaematomal edema resulting in effacement of the frontal horn of the right lateral ventricle.

 Moderate periventricular low attenuation in keeping with small vessel change.
 Mild atrophy.

 Found collapsed in nursing home 3 months after the initial presentation